If you were on social media yesterday you may have read some confusing news about Bloglovin stealing page views.

 — XOmisse • Elaine (@XOmisse) March 25, 2017

-Like I said, I don’t really have a problem with full posts being displayed as some people, including myself, prefer to catch up with blogs in one place.
-The issue here is marking their version of our content as the original, and in some cases ranking higher in search engine results pages than the blog itself.
+The issue isn’t that full posts are being displayed through the platform.
+The issue is marking their version of our content as the original, and in some cases ranking higher in search engine results pages than the blog itself.

 https://yourblog.wordpress.com/wp-admin/) > Settings > Reading > Choose Summary